 Rivers are the lifeline of our nation.
-India is majorly an agricultural economy and most of the agriculture in Indian is dependent on rivers.
+Life in India is majorly dependent on agriculture and most of the agriculture in Indian is dependent on rivers.
 Indian rivers are divided on the basis of their origin.
 The Himalayan rivers originate from glaciers and, the peninsular rivers are dependent on rainfall.
 We’ll discuss some cool facts about both Himalayan and peninsular rivers of India.

 1. Peninsular rivers are of two types – East Flowing (Bay of Bengal) and West flowing (Arabian Sea).
 These rivers empty into two seas that India is surrounded by.